 A controversial figure in the history of Italian fascism, d’Annunzio purchased the estate from a German art historian and immediately began converting the grounds into a culminating statement about his life’s work.
-Despite his having led political actions against the Italian government, the government provided d’Annunzio with a great deal of funds to work on the estate, keeping him in semi-exile rather than having him out inciting unpopular ideas.
+Despite his having led political actions against the Italian government, Benito Mussolini himself bankrolled much of d’Annunzio’s work on the estate, keeping him in semi-exile rather than having him out inciting unpopular ideas.
 The main building, known as the “Prioria,” was remodeled to include such eccentric flourishes as separate waiting rooms for guests wanted and unwanted, and a relic room that held objects of faith from a global selection of disciplines as a statement on the ubiquitous nature of spirituality.
 A Classically-inspired amphitheater was also constructed in front of the mansion echoing d’Annunzio’s love of oratory.

 D’Annunzio also had two military craft installed on the grounds.
 One, a naval cruiser that d’Annunzio served on during World War I, was placed on a hillside facing the Adriatic Sea, to always be on the lookout.
 The second was a small airplane which was used by the poet in a famous propaganda run over Vienna.